-Belluck & Fox has represented former Armstrong employees at the company’s Fulton, New York plant who were exposed to asbestos and developed mesothelioma.
-If you worked at Armstrong Fulton and have been diagnosed with asbestos disease, contact us to learn more about your legal rights.
+Belluck & Fox, LLP has represented former Armstrong employees at the company’s Fulton, New York plant who were exposed to asbestos and developed mesothelioma.
+If you worked at Armstrong Fulton and have been diagnosed with an asbestos disease, contact us to learn more about your legal rights.

 History of Armstrong

 Thomas Morton Armstrong, the 24-year-old son of Scottish-Irish immigrants, bought a small cork cutting shop in Pittsburgh in 1860 with $300 he earned from working as a shipping clerk.
 Armstrong’s company was originally named for his partner, John O. Glass, but when Glass’ interest was bought out by Thomas Armstrong’s brother in 1864 the company name was changed to Armstrong, Brother & Company.